mryannlcrn/ActiveDirectory-Labs/README.md

-# ActiveDirectory-Labs
+# Active Directory Labs

-A repository of Active Directory lab exercises and documentation.
-It covers installing Active Directory, user and group management, group policy setup, networking such as DNS and DHCP configuration, and basic security policies.
-Organized to show practical work and step-by-step activities for learning and preparation in a real working environment.
+This repository contains a collection of Active Directory lab exercises and documentation.
+The labs cover user and group management, Group Policy setup, DNS and DHCP configuration, and basic security policies.
+Each folder includes notes, configurations, and supporting files to show practical work and step-by-step activities.

+## Lab Index
+- **Lab 1 – User Management**
+  Creating and managing users and groups in Active Directory.

+- (to expand)